jakecrim/embedded-studies/README.md

 # Embedded Studies

 Each folder is a functional IAR project, containing a main.c (and other source files) focusing on some fundamental low-level programming areas that I found important to know for embedded systems development.
 The main.c is the first file that should be looked at to get an understanding of what concept is being focused on.
+The folders are listed in the order I find most useful for growing an understanding of the topics.

 ## Folders